mautic/mautic-documentation/pages/12.Plugins/08.Hubspot/docs.en.md

 ## Configure the Hubspot CRM plugin

-1. Create a [Hubspot CRM] account if you don't have one already.
+1. Create a [Hubspot CRM][Hubspot-crm] account if you don't have one already.

 1. Open the Hubspot Plugin configuration